According to one of the government circular, it can not be. I will find and attach it here asap.

 From India, Mumbai

-Dear Murali, Hope your query stands clarified from the reply/attachments give by Korgaonkar Sir.
-However to put the record straight, as per the Section 4(1) of the Payment of Gratuity Act 1972, the liability to pay gratuity arises only after continuous service of five years.
-In other words before the completion of the eligibility period of five years, even if the CTC mentions gratuity as having accrued all along, there is NO legal liability to pay gratuity.
-But the employer can still pay the accrued amount as a welfare measure, but the Income Tax exemption would not be there and it will be treated as an income to the recipient.
+Hope your query stands clarified from the reply and attachments given by Korgaonkar Sir.
+However, to set the record straight, as per Section 4(1) of the Payment of Gratuity Act 1972, the liability to pay gratuity arises only after continuous service of five years.
+In other words, before the completion of the eligibility period of five years, even if the CTC mentions gratuity as having accrued all along, there is NO legal liability to pay gratuity.
+Nonetheless, the employer can still pay the accrued amount as a welfare measure, but the Income Tax exemption would not apply, and it will be treated as income to the recipient.

 PS.
-Pl be mindful before sending any query, The Gratuity is shown in CTC and if an employee leaves the company, before 5 years period, whether the employee (sic.. ) should pay the accrued amount or not
+Please be mindful before sending any query.
+The gratuity is shown in CTC, and if an employee leaves the company before the 5-year period, whether the employee should pay the accrued amount or not.

 From India, Mumbai